-Stand alone - A resource that is an independent, self-contained resource.
+Stand alone - A resource that is independent and self-contained.

-Subscribing institution - Differentiating from an individual owner or subscriber, when an organization or library subscribes to content, the terms may be different, especially for methods and terms of access and allowing for access to media included in the form of a CD or DVD inserted with a print volume.
+Subscribing institution - As differentiated from an individual owner or subscriber.
+When an organization or library subscribes to content, the terms will be different, especially for methods and terms of access.